PerfectServe

 1. Poor Provider Satisfaction

-Your providers’ wellbeing is essential to their satisfaction, livelihood, and ability to best care for patients—yet provider burnout is on the rise.
-Key contributors to burnout include receiving non-urgent calls after hours, getting unnecessary interruptions while caring for patients, and dealing with other communication challenges that interfere with providers’ daily workflows.
+With provider burnout on the rise, providers’ wellbeing is essential to their satisfaction, livelihood, and ability to provide quality care for patients.
+Key contributors to burnout include receiving non-urgent calls after hours, getting unnecessary interruptions, and dealing with other technical communication challenges.
+All interfere with a provider’s daily workflow.

-Contacting providers at the wrong time is a common mistake.
-When the answering service makes an error and contacts your provider at midnight on their Saturday off or interrupts their time with a patient for a non-urgent or routine message, it brings down the provider’s satisfaction and makes it more difficult for your practice to retain top talent.
+Contacting medical providers at the wrong time is a common mistake.
+When the answering service makes an error and contacts your provider at midnight on their Saturday off, it annoys the physician.
+Even when a physician is working, these interruptions for non-urgent messages can detract from time with patients, which brings down provider satisfaction and makes it more difficult for your practice to retain top talent.

-Providers who are unable to work at their best due to unnecessary interruptions and complicated communication workflows may experience burnout and decide to leave your practice.
+When unable to work at optimal performance, some physicians may experience burnout and decide to leave your practice.
 Losing providers reduces patient satisfaction, lowers revenue, and increases your recruitment and onboarding costs.

 2. Declining Patient Experience

-It’s important to let patients know they are being heard and cared for, not ignored, yet missed and lost messages are another common issue with medical answering services.
+It’s important to let patients know you care about them.
+Even so, missed, ignored, and lost messages are a common issue with most medical answering services.
+Are there clear prompts and accurate call routing systems for your medical practice?

-If your answering service loses patient messages, fails to take thorough notes during a call, delays sending urgent messages, or sends messages to the wrong provider, your patients will begin to feel frustrated and undervalued.
+If agents for your answering service lose patient messages, fail to take thorough notes during a call, delay sending urgent messages, or send messages to the wrong provider, your patients will begin to feel frustrated and undervalued.
+If the call is not directed to the right provider at the right time, patient readmission rates may start to increase, and follow-up treatments can rack up more clinical practice expenses.

 3. Negative Impacts on Your Practice’s Reputation

-It is imperative to ensure that your answering service—which many patients do not know is a third-party service—is delivering the quality of care and experience you want your patients to expect from you.
-Keeping your patients satisfied and confident in their care is the key to patient retention.
+It is imperative to ensure your answering service—which many patients do not know is a third-party service—is delivering the quality of care and experience your patients deserve from you.
+If they get clear instructions about their prescription refill, office hours, and who to contact for a specific medical question, they won’t be left in the dark.
+Keeping your patients satisfied and confident with their care improves patient retention rates.

 4. Fluctuation of Practice Operating Costs